 Mark has experience in a wide range of commercial, private and public law litigation and acted for clients in a number of high profile judicial reviews.
 As a solicitor and latterly associate with a well-known litigation firm, he appeared regularly in the Sheriff Courts conducting proofs and debates for both pursuers and defenders.
 In addition, Mark has conducted many procedural hearings, opposed motions and interim order hearings, including urgent interdict hearings.

 Mark has experience of litigating in the Sheriff Courts, Sheriff Appeal Court, Lands Tribunal, Court of Session (Outer and Inner Houses) as well as the UK Supreme Court.
 Mark also has experience in alternative dispute resolution, including arbitration and mediation.

 Whilst devilling, Mark was a Lord Hope Scholar and was involved in a variety of complex and high value cases including contractual and property disputes, professional negligence claims and intellectual property actions.

-Since 2012, Mark has tutored “Public Law of the UK and Scotland” and “Public Law and Individual Rights” at the University of Edinburgh.
+Mark tutors “Commercial Law”, “Public Law of the UK and Scotland” and “Public Law and Individual Rights” at the University of Edinburgh.

 Mark has a particular interest in contract, prescription, personal insolvency, private client litigation and human rights.